Elasticity-Controlled Jamming Criticality in Soft Composite Solids

 {\bf Signatures of jamming-controlled elasticity }

-We re-examined the super-exponential rise of $G_{\rm r, max}$ in the dense regime of $\phi>0.5$.
-As shown in Fig.~\ref{fig:main:fig1}(d), for the samples with $G_{\rm m}=1.28$~kPa, $G_{\rm r,max}$ increases by nearly two orders of magnitude, while $\phi$ increases from 0.5 to 0.6.
-When $G_{\rm m}$ is further reduced to $0.04$~kPa, the growth of $G_{\rm r,max}$ becomes even more divergent near $\phi\approx 0.6$ .
-Considering that a soft composite solid will asymptotically become a granular suspension as the matrix elasticity approaches zero, and noting that $\phi\approx0.6$ is in close proximity to the frictional shear-jamming point of PS particle suspensions~\cite{dhar2020_jpcm}, we hypothesize that there exists an underlying connection between the shear-jamming of dense suspensions and the strain-stiffening of soft composites in the limit of $G_{\rm m} \rightarrow 0$.
+We re-examined the super-exponential rise of $G_{\rm r, max}$ in Fig.~\ref{fig:main:fig1}(d).
+As $G_m$ decreases, the growth of $G_{\rm r,max}$ becomes increasingly more divergent near $\phi\approx 0.6$.
+Since a soft composite solid will asymptotically become a granular suspension as the matrix elasticity approaches zero, we hypothesize an underlying connection between the shear-jamming of dense suspensions and the strain-stiffening of soft composites in the limit of $G_{\rm m} \rightarrow 0$.

-To validate this assumption, we first characterized the shear rheology of a concentrated PS suspension in the PDMS base solution without any crosslinkers.
-We define the relative viscosity ($\eta_r$) as the ratio between the viscosity of the suspension ($\eta$) and the PDMS base ($\eta_s$), $\eta_r=\eta/\eta_s$.
-The left panel in Fig.~\ref{fig:main:fig2}(a) shows $\eta_r$ measured from steady shear flow in the frictional regime.
-The results are nicely described by the Krieger-Dougherty relation~\cite{Guazzelli2018_JFM}
+To validate this assumption, we first characterized the shear rheology of a concentrated PS suspension in the PDMS base solution without any crosslinkers~(Fig.~S2).
+We define the relative viscosity ($\eta_r$) as the ratio of the viscosity of the suspension ($\eta$) to that of the PDMS base ($\eta_s = 1.0$~Pa$\cdot$s): $\eta_r=\eta/\eta_s$.
+The left panel in Fig.~\ref{fig:main:fig2}(a) shows $\eta_r$ measured under steady shear flow in the frictional regime.
+The results are well described by the Krieger--Dougherty relation~\cite{Guazzelli2018_JFM}

 with a fixed exponent $\gamma=2$ and a fitted jamming volume fraction $\phi_{\rm J} = 0.594\pm 0.003$.
-For $\phi>\phi_{\rm J}$, we observed no homogeneous steady shear flow at any shear rates.
-Instead, the suspensions experienced either fractures or wall slips when sheared continuously.
-In this regime, as shown in the right panel of Fig.~\ref{fig:main:fig2}(a), non-zero shear moduli of the PS-PDMS suspensions ($G_s$) were measured at $\varepsilon = 0.2$.
-Since no significant change in $G_s$ was found with further increasing $\varepsilon$, $G_{\rm s}$ can be regarded as the steady-state shear modulus (see the measurement details in the {\it Supplemental Materials}).
-As the volume-conserved compression is equivalent to a pure shear, we conclude that $\phi_{\rm J} = 0.594$ represents the shear-jamming volume fraction of the PS-PDMS suspensions in the large strain limit.
+For $\phi>\phi_{\rm J}$, we did not observe homogeneous steady shear flow at any shear rate.
+In this regime, as shown in the right panel of Fig.~\ref{fig:main:fig2}(a), nonzero shear moduli of the PS-PDMS suspensions ($G_s$) were measured at $\varepsilon = 0.2$.
+Since no significant change in $G_s$ was found when $\varepsilon$ was further increased, $\phi_{\rm J} = 0.594$ represents the shear-jamming volume fraction of the PS-PDMS suspensions in the large strain limit.